|

 250. contractor

-someone (a person or firm) who contracts to build things
+someone who is hired to build things

 251. convince